Lumos-1: On Autoregressive Video Generation with Discrete Diffusion from a Unified Model Perspective

 \subsection{Spatiotemporal Correlation Injection via MM-RoPE}

-\textbf{Preliminaries of 3D RoPE.} One de facto design of contemporary LLM is the RoPE~\cite{su2024roformer} technique, whose overall aim is to encode the absolute position with a rotation matrix while incorporating the explicit relative position dependency in the attention mechanism.
-This can be formulated as:
+\textbf{Preliminaries of 3D RoPE.} RoPE~\cite{su2024roformer} aims to encode the absolute position with a rotation matrix while incorporating the explicit relative position dependency in the attention mechanism.
+If we denote $f_q(\bm{x}_m, m)$ and $f_k(\bm{x}_n, n)$ as query and key features encoding positions $m$ and $n$, the attention calculation in RoPE can be rewritten as: